flyway/flywaydb.org/README.md

 # flywaydb.org

-This is the code for Flyway's website hosted at <https://flywaydb.org>
+This is the code for Flyway's documentation hosted at <https://flywaydb.org/documentation>.

 ## Contributing